 At NWS, we believe in the power of conversation.
 Each event features an author and a guest host who functions as an interviewer for the evening.
 We love pairing authors and hosts, always seeking to find the perfect match to bring out the best stories.

-Currently, all of our events are held virtually via Zoom, though we look forward to returning one day soon to the historic City Opera House in downtown Traverse City for hybrid events.
+Currently, our events are held virtually via Zoom Webinar, though we look forward to returning to the historic City Opera House in downtown Traverse City for hybrid events in August.
 Our Zoom evenings garner an average of 400 attendees, and hundreds more catch the replay on our YouTube channel or podcast.
+Live events can seat 600+ attendees and are livestreamed to virtual attendees across the country.

 In addition to putting on a wonderful book event, we also pursue press opportunities for visiting authors.
 We line up author interviews locally and regionally in advance of the big day, and all of our events are later aired on NPR stations throughout the state.
 Finally, we work hard to encourage book sales.
 Our area is blessed with multiple independent booksellers, and we work with all of them to make sure visiting authors have books in stock, and our official bookstore partner, Horizon Books, facilitates book or bookplate signings.
 Authors can expect a sell-through of 10-30% based on attendee numbers, though those numbers can be much higher near a publication date for a highly anticipated book.